62firelight/ArcBuddy-349/README.md

 8. On a terminal, start the back-end server by navigating into the "back-end" folder, typing `npm install` to install dependencies and then typing `node app.js` once all dependencies are downloaded
 9. On another terminal, start the front-end server by navigating into the "front-end" folder, typing `npm install` to install dependencies and then typing `ng serve` (or `ng s` for short) once all dependencies are downloaded
 10. Navigate to localhost:4200 to use the application

-### For users
-The EC2 instance running Arc Buddy is still active at the time of writing.

-Users can simply navigate to http://ec2-34-239-110-136.compute-1.amazonaws.com/ on a web browser and use the application there.

 ## Usage